GregAMeyer/HanoverGrounds/README.md

 # HanoverGrounds
-TODO: First project of Fullstack Academy Senior Phase An e-commerce website.
+First project of Fullstack Academy Senior Phase
+An e-commerce website.
 Customers view and purchase products.
 Dashboards for administrators, sellers, and customers.